merikan/testcontainers-demo/origin/README.md

-#Intro
+# Intro
-This is the solution project after migrating from H2 to Testcontainers and MariaDb.
+This is the origin project before migrating from H2 to Testcontainers and MariaDb.

 ## License